Terminator Salvation (video game): Console & Windows version

-They traverse Skynet and destroy all machines that they encounter, until they find Weston and his men.
-Warren's men agree to escort them to the vehicles, while John, Blair, David and Barnes go through the service tunnels to deactivate the turrets.
+They traverse Skynet and destroy all machines that they encounter, until they found Weston and his men.
+Warren's men agreed to escort them to the vehicles, while John, Blair, David and Barnes go through the service tunnels to deactivate the turrets.

-The four try to make it to the control room.
+The four tried to make it to the control room.
 John shuts down the machines for a few minutes, enough time to get them out of Skynet.
 The four attempt to escape Skynet before they destroy the base.
 With the four of them safe, they all return to their Resistance camp.
 Connor narrates, saying that he has gained faith by what he is about to create in the future, instead of the past.